akurre/vaycay_v2/README.md

 Why, you might ask, did I use GraphQL?
 Honestly, I just wanted to practice with a different framework.
 I am still fresh at GraphQL and need it for a project, so this is my way of getting in touch with it.

+Another note: the data takes like 8000 years to clean/process as I'm working with free APIs with rate limits, so I only have data for Italy included at the moment.
+More coming later.

 ## 🎯 Project Goal

 I want to be able to, in the cold dark of the German winters, look on a map at the warmest and closest place I can go with 20 degrees or above.
 I guess others can relate!